BUILDS-/builds-workshops/command_line/README.md

 	$ pwd
 	/home/username

-To see the directory you're currently in.
-Ok, Let's go into the `me/` directory and type `ls` to get the following folder structure.
+to see the directory you're currently in.
+Ok, let's go into the ``builds-workshops`` directory using ``cd builds-workshops``.
+Now, if you type `pwd`, you'll see that our directory has changed:

+	$ pwd
+	/home/username/builds-workshops

+Cool!
+Let's navigate one directory deeper, into the ``command_line/`` directory.
+This is the subdirectory of the repo you're currently reading this on!
+Let's explore what else we have in this directory using `ls`:

-	$ cd command_line/me
+	$ cd command_line
 	$ ls
-	me/
+	cheat_sheet.md
+	cover_photo.jpg
+	Description.md
+	me
+	README.md

+Let's see what's in the `me/` directory.
+Navigate in using `cd` and type `ls` to get the folder structure.

+	$ cd me
+	$ ls
 	hello.txt
 	projects/

+We've been navigating deeper into the directory structure.
+What if we want to go up?
+Turns out the command is pretty simple.
+Using ``cd ..`` will take you to the parent directory.
+(We'll explain more about this in a bit.)

+	$ pwd
+	/home/username/builds-workshops/command_line/me
+	$ cd ..
+	$ pwd
+	/home/username/builds-workshops/command_line

+We can also use a relative file path to get where we want.
+It looked like there was a ``projects/`` subdirectory under the ``me`` directory, so let's go there directly:

+	$ cd me/projects
+	$ ls
 	supersecretproject.txt

 Oh look!
 There's a super secret file.
 How do I view that?
 I do the following: